 A17.
 Yes.
-The migration tool migrates data from PostgreSQL to Derby databases.
-It connects to both IUCLID 5 and IUCLID 6 databases at the same time, and executes the migration from any supported IUCLID 5.6 database to any supported IUCLID 6 database.
+The IUCLID 6 installer migrates data from PostgreSQL to Derby databases.
+It connects to both IUCLID 5 and IUCLID 6 databases at the same time, and executes the migration from any supported IUCLID 5.6 database to the latest version of any supported IUCLID 6 database.

-A18.
-The migration tool is available for both the desktop and the server versions.
-However, it is not essential to use it in all cases because IUCLID 5.6 i5z files can be imported into IUCLID 6.
-The use of the migration tool is recommended for large amounts of data, for example, thousands of dossiers.
+It is not always essential to migrate data using the IUCLID 6 installer, because i5z files created in IUCLID 5.6 can be imported into IUCLID 6.
+The use of the IUCLID 6 installer is recommended for large amounts of data, for example, thousands of dossiers.

 A19.
 Yes.
-If a IUCLID 6 server version is deployed and connected to a database, it is possible to migrate data to that database irrespective of whether the IUCLID 5 database was used with either a desktop or a server version.
+Use the IUCLID 6 installer to migrate the data from a IUCLID 5.6 database, to a fresh IUCLID 6 database.
 The IUCLID 6 database can then be used with either a desktop or server version of IUCLID 6.

 A33.
 The introduction of Instance Based Security (IBS) in IUCLID 6 allows data to be migrated and/or imported from different IUCLID 5 databases into one merged IUCLID 6 database in which access to the data is partitioned between Users and groups of Users.